Product Roadmap: Key Features, Common Types, and Roadmap Building Tips

 Technology roadmap example

-Manufacturing roadmaps are created when it comes to the actual manufacturing of a physical product.
-The name is self-explanatory, as manufacturing roadmaps help to control the manufacturing and set actual dates for a particular release.
+Manufacturing roadmaps are created for the actual manufacturing of a physical product.
+The name is self-explanatory, as manufacturing roadmaps help to control manufacturing and set actual dates for a particular release.

 A portfolio roadmap is used to communicate the strategy of a product line between executives and product managers.
 In companies with multiple products, it’s essential to see how each product evolves and how different products relate to each other to accomplish high-level business objectives.

 A market roadmap is a document that may be used if the launch of the product is planned across multiple markets.
 It’s mostly developed for the marketing department and internal stakeholders to plan the marketing strategy for single or multiple products.
 Market roadmaps are, perhaps, the most dynamic ones, as they have to capture the rapid changes in the market.
 Competitor or technological progress may cause significant shifts which will require strategy adjustment.

 A product roadmap in any of its forms still has to preserve the general key points of information.
 To avoid adding low-level information to the document, we can use two more artifacts supporting a strategic roadmap.